axelerant/Reading-The-Pragmatic-Programmer/Chapter-1.md

  > An investment to knowledge always pays the best interest - Benjamin Franklin

- - The early bird might get the worm, but what happens to the early worm?
  - Your knowledge and experience are your most important day-to-day professional assets
  - Unfortunately these are expiring assets - knowledge with new technology/language/environment and experience with new market need
  - Managing a knowledge portfolio is similar to managing a financial one
     - Invest regularly
-    - Diversify
-    - Manage Risk
-    - Buy low, sell high
-    - Review and rebalance
- - This is a skill which can be learned but you need to make it a habit to manage your knowledge portfolio
- - Invest regularly
       - Invest regularly, even if small amount
       - Consistent time and pace, away from interruptions
     - Diversify
       - More different things you know, the more valuable you are.
       - You need to know the ins and outs of your current technology, but don't stop there
       - The more technologies you are comfortable with, the better you will be able to adjust to change
       - Don't forget the non-technical skills you need
     - Manage Risk
       - Technology - Risky, potentially high-reward -> low-risk, low-reward standards
       - Don't put all your eggs in one basket
     - Buy low, sell high
       - Learning an emerging technology might be challenging but it pays off well, rewarding
     - Review and rebalance
       - Brush up old skills if needed, review they why's of what you are learning
+ - This is a skill which can be learned but you need to make it a habit to manage your knowledge portfolio
 > Invest Regularly in Your Knowledge Portfolio

 ### Goals

-TODO
+What's the best way to acquire intelligence capital to fund your portfolio?
+Suggestions:
+- Learn a new language every year
+- Read a technical book each month
+- Read non-technical books, too
+- Take classes
+- Participate in local user groups and meetups
+- Experiment with different environments
+- Stay current

+It doesn't matter if you ever use these technologies.
+The process of learning will expand your thinking.
+Even if your project doesn't use that technology, you can borrow some ideas.

+### Opportunities for learning

+Someone asks you a question and you have no idea.
+Don't give up!
+Take this as an opportunity to learn.
+Find the answer, ask around, search the web, find out who might know the answer.

+This takes time, so plan.

+### Critical Thinking

+You need to ensure what you're learning is accurate.
+Don't be swayed but think critically.

+> Critically analyze what you read and hear

+- Ask the "Five Whys"
+- Who does this benefit?
+- What's the context?
+- When or Where would this work?
+- Why is this a problem?

+### Challenges

+- Start learning a new language this week.
+- Start reading a new book.
+Read a book that complements what you're doing now.
+- Get out and talk technology with people outside your current work/project.

 [<- README](README.md)